Have A Plan. Build A Kit. Stay Informed. Get Involved.

 Know what disasters could affect you and how to prepare yourself, your family, and your home.

-The City of Sammamish has developed a comprehensive Emergency Preparedness Guide to help you prepare for, respond to, and recover from the hazards that threaten our City.
+The City of Sammamish has developed a comprehensive Emergency Preparedness Guide.
+Its purpose is to help you prepare, respond to, and recover from the hazards that threaten our City.
 Our goal is to provide you with the knowledge and tools that assist you in becoming disaster resilient.

-Download your copy of the City of Sammamish Emergency Preparedness Guide, or any of the other valuable resources we have compiled for your convenience, below.
+Download your copy of the City of Sammamish Emergency Preparedness Guide below.
+There are also many other valuable resources we have compiled for your convenience below as well.

 City of Sammamish Emergency Preparedness Guide (PDF)